 The Data Queen– This student probably was an ABA consultant before she decided to become an SLP or have serious type-A tendencies.
 She/He has data forms and charts for just about everything.
 This student can tell you how long the child’s attention span is, how well the child did when given a verbal and visual prompt and if they faded or added more prompts.
 They have 9 different objectives per therapy session and data for all of them.
 Have you ever heard of something called clinical judgement?
 Try keeping that practice up when you have caseload of 60.
 I wish you great success!

-If you are still in graduate school, let me encourage you by sharing this…..once you graduate, the stress of being THE BEST SLP in your class dissipates.
-All your peers are on the same playing field.
-You are colleagues!
-You will begin to realize how you miss them and wish for some of those times back.
+If you are still in graduate school, let me encourage you by sharing a little secret.
+Once you graduate, the stress of being THE BEST SLP in your class dissipates.
+You are no longer competing, instead you become colleagues.
+As you begin working out in the field, you will start to miss all those crazy personalities.
 So, instead of being jealous, annoyed, weirded out or whatever, embrace the future clinicians in your group!
-Some of my best friends came from my graduate program and they are people I don’t know if I would have had as close friends otherwise.

 Which personality are you?
 Better yet, can you guess which personality I was in graduate school?